 But I have always loved impressionism.
 Always.
-This isn't something that has developed as I approach my 40th birthday.
+This isn't something that has changed as I have just passed my 40th birthday.

 I remember having posters of impressionist paintings on my childhood bedroom wall (Monet's Bordighera) and in my university dorm (more Monet, this time Impression Sunrise).

 And so as I travelled in my 20s and 30s I made sure that I would always check out the impressionist section of the fine arts museum of whichever city I happened to be in.